Xusamolas/lots-raid-information/spirit-vale/vale-guardian/builds/condition-dps-engineer.md

 {% capture variant %}
 The Engineer uses Viper gear.
 If Viper's is not available, use Sinister.
-If Sinister is not available on a trinket, use Berserker's.
+If Sinister is not available on a trinket, use Rampager's.

 ### Armor
 Ideally all the armor pieces have Superior Runes of the Berserker.